 It is recommended that comprehensive community consultations be conducted before the operation of IWMC.
 All households will need to be informed and educated on the waste segregation, waste collection and waste management protocols that will be adopted at IWMC.
-There is also the need to discuss and agree on the user fees and how the IWMC operations will be financed in the long term.

 4 IWMC DESCRIPTION